Advanced Installation

 pip install -e .

-This command will use the setup.py file to generate an egg inside the parmoo base directory.
+This command will use the pyproject.toml file to generate an egg inside the parmoo base directory.

 Alternatively, you could just add the parmoo base directory to your PYTHONPATH environment variable.
 In the bash shell, this looks like: